etnadji/etnadji/README.md

 ### What I do

-Electronic publishing and free (libre) softwares.
+Code, words and books : Electronic publishing and free (libre) softwares.

 ### Moved repositories